gbormann/bormannqds-spaas/README.md

 * Add WebSocket to broadcast the response to the latest request.
 * Running from a Docker container (already partially setup but not yet ready for re-imaging).
 (httpd proxying is already tested)
+* Add input validation on the JSON request payload (this was my first Flask application).